seviglius/portshowlio-docs/docs/schedule.md

 ##  <span style="color:green">Week 6</span>
 * Development team continues to work on theme development
-* Design team members want to help with development that is encouraged
+* Design team members can jump on board and help with development

 ---